In addition to our selections of other forms of

 We stock several silk ribbon embroidery books as well as

-a selection of silk ribbon from Dinky Dyes, Gloriana Threads and Planet Earth).
+a selection of silk ribbon from Dinky Dyes and Gloriana Threads ).

 If you want to create your own designs we have Water

-Erasable, Air Erasable, Iron-On Transfer Pencils and Sulk
+Erasable, Air Erasable, Iron-On Transfer Pencils and Sulky

 Iron-On Transfer pens for making up your own pattern.
 If